angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 Duress to see if the coast is clear, or an extra ritual or something.

-Now imagine a scenario where you have an untapped Island and Swamp, and a hand of DD, LED, PN, DR. You can cast Doomsday, you have a cantrip to draw into the pile, and you have an LED to make mana for the Draw4.
+Now imagine a scenario where you have an untapped Island and Swamp, and a hand of Dd, LED, PN, DR. You can cast Doomsday, you have a cantrip to draw into the pile, and you have an LED to make mana for the Draw4.
 That's 4 storm, plus 5 from the pile makes you 1 short.
 Fortunately you can squeeze that 10th storm out of your pile with a slight modification: